cndolo/cndolo.github.io.archive/_pages/about.md

 I am also an amateur baker and often spend my free time trying out new recipes.

-As of late winter 2024, I am a certified football referee in the Dresden football association and regulalrly officiate local games.
+As of early 2024, I am a certified football referee in the Dresden football association and regularly officiate local games.
 <br>
 <br>